Amit040802/Amit040802/README.md

 ## 👨‍💻 About Me

-Software Engineering student interested in software development, algorithms, computer systems, low-level programming & hardware.
+Software Engineering student interested in software, algorithms, systems and hardware.

 ---

 ## 🛠️ Technologies & Tools